 Taking place every Saturday from 10am to 5pm on Dock Place, Leith Market is full of foodie delights and unique items from local makers and designers.
 On the first Saturday of the month Leith Market is home to a Vegan Quarter where, alongside their usual line-up of traders, the Market is filled with delicious variety of Vegan treats from cupcakes to Vegan Meat.

 Each Friday, Fountainbridge hosts some of Scotland's best street food retailers from 11am to 7pm at Union Canal (behind Akva bar).
 It's the perfect spot for a Friday lunch or a post-work treat.
 The line-up of traders changes each week, but you'll often find local favourites such as Babu Bombay Street Kitchen, Barnacles & Bones, Bonnie Burrito, French Connection Creperie, Union of Genius Soup, Steampunk Coffee and more.

 Situated behind John Lewis at the entrance to St. Mary’s Metropolitan Cathedral, this local Edinburgh market is popular with residents.
 Offering an excellent selection of fresh produce and hot street food it’s a popular shopping destination on a bustling thoroughfare.

 The market is open every Saturday from 11am-5pm.

 Waverley Market @ Platform 2 is located inside Edinburgh Waverley Railway Station.
 There are up to 40 stalls each week with a range of hot and fresh food as well as ethical gifts from independent Scottish businesses.
 A seating area is also part of the market for people to relax.

 The Waverley Market operates every Friday from 11am to 7pm.
-It is easliy accessible via Carton Road or around the back of the Waverley station ticket office.
+It is easliy accessible via Calton Road or around the back of the Waverley station ticket office.

 The Pitt Market